Visa Guide to central asia

 Citizens of the following countries do not need a visa to visit Kyrgyzstan for up to 60 days (longer for some nationalities):

-European Union citizens (except Bulgaria, Cyprus and Romania), Armenia, Australia, Azerbaijan, Bahrain, Belarus, Bosnia and Herzegovina, Brunei, Canada, Cuba, Georgia, Iceland, Japan, Kazakhstan, Kuwait, Liechtenstein, Moldova, Monaco, New Zealand, North Korea, Norway, Qatar, Russia, Saudi Arabia, Singapore, South Korea, Switzerland, Tajikistan, United Arab Emirates, United States, Uzbekistan and Vatican City.
+European Union citizens, Andorra, Argentina, Armenia, Australia, Azerbaijan, Bahrain, Belarus, Bosnia and Herzegovina, Brazil, Brunei, Canada, Chile, Cuba, Georgia, Iceland, Japan, Kazakhstan, Kuwait, Liechtenstein, Moldova, Monaco, Mongolia, New Zealand, North Korea, Norway, Oman, Qatar, Russia, San Marino, Saudi Arabia, Singapore, South Korea, Switzerland, Tajikistan, United Arab Emirates, United Kingdom, United States, Ukraine, Uzbekistan, and Vatican City.
 Citizens of Malaysia and Turkey can also visit Kyrgyzstan visa-free for up to 30 days.

 Visa upon arrival at Manas Airport (Bishkek)

-This option applies to citizens of the following countries: Albania, Argentina, Cyprus, Indonesia, Bulgaria, Brazil, Israel, the Philippines, Macedonia, Chile, Montenegro, Oman, Serbia, Venezuela, Thailand, Romania, Mexico, San Marino and Republic of South Africa.
-Citizens of these countries also do not need an invitation letter when applying for a visa.
-Taiwanese citizens can obtain a visa on arrival, but they must pre-arrange an invitation for a landing visa before they travel.
+You can also get a visa on arrival at the Manas International Airport.
+This option applies to citizens of the following countries: Albania, Argentina, Cyprus, Indonesia, Bulgaria, Brazil, Israel, the Philippines, Macedonia, Chile, Montenegro, Oman, Serbia, Venezuela, Thailand, Romania, Mexico, San Marino and the Republic of South Africa.

-However, since 1 June 2016 citizens of an additional 78 countries have been able to apply online for an electronic visa for stays with a duration of up to 45 days.
+Citizens of most other countries not listed above are able to apply online for an electronic visa for stays with a duration of up to 60 days (within 90 days period).
 It is a very straightforward process.
 All you need to do is to visit the website www.evisa.tj.
-There, enter all your personal information, upload a copy of your passport and pay a fee of $50 by credit card via the website.
+There, enter all your personal information, upload a copy of your passport, and pay a fee of $30 by credit card via the website.
 Where you are asked to provide an address in Tajikistan, just enter the address of a hotel you have booked or that you expect to stay at.

 If your country is not on this list you will need to apply for a visa at the nearest Tajik Diplomatic Mission.
 Please check the precise requirements on their website.